Virtual Seniors Connecting Through Music

 There are many research studies that demonstrate a direct connection between music and health.

-The Music Studio is pleased to offer our Seniors Connecting Through Music Program as a way for older individuals to experience the mental and physical benefits offered by music.
+The Music Studio's Virtual Seniors Connecting Through Music Program is a great way for older individuals to experience the mental and physical benefits offered by music online in the comfort and safety of their home or retirement residence.

 Private and Group Music Sessions

 Whether you have taken music lessons before or are a beginner, music is a wonderful way to lift your spirits and enhance your life.
-Our seniors music program offers instruction in singing, guitar and piano, and is designed and facilitated by the teacher to meet the specific needs of the individual.
+Our online seniors music program offers live interactive performance and sing-a-longs to your favourite classics, and instruction in singing and/or piano if one wishes to do so.
+The programme is designed and facilitated by the teacher to meet the specific needs of the individual.
 The Music Studio’s goal is to provide a positive, relaxing and rewarding experience at each lesson.
 These sessions are facilitated by Shelby Lynn.

 Music stimulates the brain in many positive ways.
 Playing and listening to familiar music can be a viable and useful form of therapy that offers many benefits including: